Everything You Need To Know About Small Business Property Insurance

 - Contractors’ Equipment Coverage: This additional coverage specifically covers and replaces equipment and tools that are either damaged or go missing on a job site.
 For contractors and construction businesses that might have expensive tools in a variety of locations, this floater will specifically insure machinery and tools.

 - Cyber Liability Coverage: If you’re the victim of hacking or a data breach, and your customer data is leaked (including social security or credit card numbers), it can cost your business a lot of money to comply with federal guidelines.
 This coverage helps pay legal fees and protects you from lawsuits that arise because of the data breach.
 If your business is online, or if you collect information online, this is an important addition to your plan.

 - Electronic Data Processing Coverage: This insurance protects the equipment and the data that you collect.
 This is a policy that bridges a gap in your commercial policy between what electronic equipment is insured after an accident or disaster.
 With this add-on, your computer’s hardware, software, and data information are all insured.

 - Employee Theft Insurance: If a dishonest employee steals equipment, money, or securities, the losses are covered under this additional policy added to your commercial property plan.
 This plan will even cover the losses if you don’t know which employee committed the crime, and it’s part of the crime add-ons to a commercial property policy.

-- Debris Removal Insurance: This section of property insurance covers the cost of removing debris after an accident or Act of God.
-While property insurance may cover the cost of repair, without this specific add-on to your policy, the cost to remove garbage and debris may fall on you as a business owner.
+- Debris Removal Insurance: This section of property insurance covers the cost of removing debris after an accident or natural disaster.
+While property insurance may cover the cost of repair, without this specific add-on to your policy, the cost to remove garbage and debris may fall on your business.